 We use authority-based content marketing to attract inbound organic search, referral and social traffic to our websites.
 Our approach to content marketing is to design and build highly effective content funnels (aka pillars, clusters or silos) to dominate the search topic and ensure that as many of the articles are at the top of page 1 as possible.

 From this content funnel, we channel the traffic into a digital product (landing page), e-commerce store, affiliate product, newsletter signup, service offer, video sales page, webinar, viral sharing offer, etc.

 We follow a structured content marketing plan that includes:

-- Identifying who the unique buyer is (aka avatar) that you’re targeting and their characteristics
+- Identifying the unique buyer (aka avatar) that we wish to target

 - Doing extensive keyword research and competition analysis to identify “low hanging fruit”

-- Building a content plan focused on the topics with the highest chance of success (i.e. you can rank on page 1 with reasonable effort)
+- Building a content plan focused on the topics with the highest chance of success (i.e. we can rank on page 1 with reasonable effort)